MonoidMusician/blog/sources/Eudoxus.md

 That is a sad looking parabola indeed ☹️.

-Hmm … oh wait!
+Hmm&nbsp;… oh wait!
 What about _composing_ functions?

 If you compose two functions, you multiply their slopes!
 So we have $(f*g)(x) = f(g(x))$.